 At First and At Last depend on that the selection order is saved: the order is lost, for instance, after changing selection mode.

-Remove Doubles is a useful tool to simplify a mesh by merging the selected vertices that are closer than a specified distance to each other.
+Merge by Distance is a useful tool to simplify a mesh by merging the selected vertices that are closer than a specified distance to each other.
 An alternative way to simplify a mesh is to use the Decimate Modifier.

 - Merge Distance